TR-85: Variants

 The TR-85 tank has been referred to in Western sources as the TM-800, M1978 or Model 1978 and TR-800.
 The Romanian Army currently uses only the TR-85 and TR-85M1 designations.
 However, the early prototypes of the TR-85M1 were known as the TR-85M or TR-85M1A.
 The add-on armour of these tanks had a different shape and was welded.
 Also, the turret bustle had a different shape and the bore evacuator had a different position.
 A TR-85M1A variant is currently on display at the National Military Museum in Bucharest.

 In 2002, a TR-85M1 tank was tested with a V12 Iveco 1200 hp engine, but did not enter production.
 The prototype was referred to as the TR-85M2 tank in some sources, however there is no proof that the Romanian Army ever used this designation.

-In 2007, when the DMT-85M1 was developed, there were also plans for other derivative vehicles based on the TR-85M1 chassis, including an armored recovery vehicle version and an armoured vehicle-launched bridge.
+In 2007, when the DMT-85M1 was developed, there were also plans for other derivative vehicles based on the TR-85M1 chassis, including an armoured recovery vehicle version and an armoured vehicle-launched bridge.
 These variants are currently in development.

+In 2024, a modernized variant designated TR-85M1R was unveiled at the Black Sea Defense & Aerospace exposition.
+The upgrade features new optoelectronics, new radio set, new combat system, improved gun stabilizer, additional passive armour, battle management system and rubber padded single tracks.